QuantumRoamer/project/doc.md

     terraform init
     ```

 3. Update `terraform.tfvars` with your desired values.
 This file contains the variables needed for your infrastructure.
-Make sure to specify the VPC CIDR block and any other required values.

 4. Review the planned changes:
     ```bash